newlogo07.jpg (64607 bytes)

 U-R-E

-We have owned Dobermans for over 24yrs.
-We just bred ( well actually co-bred) our first litter in 2006.
+We have owned Dobermans since the early 80s.
+We bred (well actually co-bred) our first and only litter in 2006.

 group.JPG (94010 bytes)